coulof/kubectl-csm-diag/README.md

 * `storage.dell.com` CRs
 * Helm `values.yaml`
 * `StorageClass`, `Node` & `CSINodes` details
+* `Secrets` containing the configuration to the storage backend ; only if the option `-s` is explicitly called

 ## TODO
 * [x] Add command options parsing